bikash-jha2829/de_assignment_stream_join/README.md

 # Code Walkthrough
 ### src: kafka_queue module
    **kafka_handlers.py** : it is triggered when we call the kafka subscribe for different events , for example handle_user_events is triggred when we consume user_events from kafka-topic : user_events

    **kafka_io.py**  :  kafka logic of creation of topic producer and consumer is written

 **postgre_etl** : modelling :  contains sql codes for creation of tables

-                  postgre_op.py : contains the upsert(_update if exists else insert_)  and insert logic to load data in postgres tables. postgres_init : create a connection parameter for postgres
+                 _postgre_op.py_ : contains the upsert(_update if exists else insert_)  and insert logic to load data in postgres tables.

+                 _postgres_init_ : create a connection parameter for postgres

+ **pub_sub_main.py** : used ray library to run kafka producer and kafka consumer in parallel  and create topic if not exists.

+ **output_api_endpoint** : make http call to _/users/<string:name>_  it call the get_user method of PostgreETL class and query postgresDB to fetch the users.

+ ### utils :
+       **utils.py** : basic load_yaml and run_postgre_query, upsert_logic
+       **custom_logger** : used custom logger to enable the logging message and info/error/debug option to a granualar level of a methods inside the class or flie path if we are using kubernetes in future it will enable to pass method and logging level( since this is just an exercise I put the basic function)